 Developed at the University of Toronto Libraries through the generosity of the Andrew W. Mellon Foundation, VisCodex is a visual collation web application based upon Viscoll’s data model.
 The tool can be used to produce interactive visualizations of a manuscripts’ quire structure, add leaf-level metadata, present diagrams alongside manuscript images, share visualizations with others and export diagrams as images.
 Members of the University of Toronto Centre for Medieval Studies used the application to create collation diagrams of all extant manuscript copies of the Canterbury Tales––a corpus whose manuscript collations have been much discussed.

-The beautiful VisColl logo, used for both VisColl and VisCodex, was created by our project’s application developer Monica Ung, now Application Programmer Analyst at the University of Toronto Libraries.
+The beautiful VisColl logo, used for both VisColl and VisCodex, was created by Monica Ung, who has worked on VisCodex development in her role at the University of Toronto Libraries.